FrankSx/firmware-analysis-toolkit/README.md

 you can select if you would like to print out what was found searching for the list found in hitwords/hitword/blerror

-+To View The Config List if Avail?
++ To View The Config List if Avail?
-+To View The nvram realated files if Avail?
++ To View The nvram realated files if Avail?
-+To View The rcS & profile file if Avail?
++ To View The rcS & profile file if Avail?
-+To See What kernel is avail on the sys and what was requested?
++ To See What kernel is avail on the sys and what was requested?

 ### More To Come Including: